cvilsmeier/go-sqlite-bench/README.md

 Summary
 ------------------------------------------------------------------------------

-- We cannot declare a winner, it all depends on the use case.
+- We cannot declare a clear winner, it all depends on the use case.
-- Zombiezen and Sqinn (both without CGO) are pretty fast.
+- SQLite without CGO is possible nowadays.